McTavishLab/R_OpenTree_tutorials/_episodes/01-find-taxa.md

 Indeed, R is telling us that the output of `tnrs_match_names()` is a data frame (a type of table) and a **'match_names' object**, which is in turn a data frame with exactly 7 named columns: `search_string`, `unique_name`, `approximate_match`, `ott_id`, `is_synonym`, `flags`, and `number_matches`.
 <!-- **search_string**, **unique_name**, **approximate_match**, **ott_id**, **is_synonym**, **flags**, and **number_matches**. -->

-Ok, so we know now what is the data structure of the 'match_names' object, but _**what kind of data can I find in this class of objects?**_
+Next we will explore the kinds of data that are stored in each of the columns of a 'match_names' object.

 <br/>